 2. Street Photography

-There’s not much time to think how you will apply this rule when taking street photos, especially when your subject is moving.
+There’s not much time to think about how you will apply this rule when taking street photos, especially when your subject is moving.

 3. Negative Space